Helping Native American Students to Achieve

 Central Texas First Nation’s Education Consortium (CTFNEC) Title VII – Indian Education Program will host its annual hearing.
 The Title VII Formula Grant is a federally funded program through the Office of Indian Education located in Washington DC.

-Austin ISD is CTFNEC's Lead Education Agency who serves five school districts - Austin ISD, Bastrop ISD, Liberty Hill ISD, Leander ISD and Round Rock ISD for all student academic assistance.
+Austin ISD is CTFNEC's Lead Education Agency which serves students in five Central Texas school districts - Austin ISD, Bastrop ISD, Liberty Hill ISD, Leander ISD and Round Rock ISD with academic assistance.

 What: Formula Grant/Title VII Public Hearing

 Time: 6:00 p.m.